lawrenae/metaagent-gemini/README.md

 - Catalog to discovering and publishing for Developers
 - UI to configure the agents

-As a part of continuation of this concept , here is architecture blueprint to address the gaps listed above.
+As a part of continuation of this concept, here is architecture blueprint to address the gaps listed above.
 There are primarily three major components

 - UI for developers and users to configure the LLM based Task Agent
 - Back end service for managing LLM based Task Agents